jjyr/jjyr.github.com/_posts/2020-01-06-CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb.markdown

 setup!(main);
 ```

-The Rust macro system is powerful, we can hidden other annoying functions and definitions under the macro; it is the basic idea of `ckb-contrac-std`; let's rewrite the whole contract:
+The Rust macro system is powerful, we can hidden other annoying functions and definitions under the macro; this is the basic idea of `ckb-contrac-std`; let's refactor the contract with `ckb-contract-std`:

 ``` rust
 #![no_std]